alperta/DataMapper/README.md

 to arrays and arrays to objects.
 Useful for fast database insertion from POPO and getting POPO from array fetched from database.

+RedefineLab DataMapper is provided with a service provider for Silex framework.

 Installation
 ------------